RidhimaGitCraft/project-management-portfolio/README.md

 - **Data-driven decision-making**
 - **Stakeholder collaboration**

-I have hands-on experience with tools like **Power BI, SQL, Excel, Jira, Confluence, Tableau, and CRM software**, along with expertise in **Lean Six Sigma methodologies** and **SaaS project management**.
+I have hands-on experience with tools like **Power BI, SQL, Excel, Jira, Confluence, Tableau, and CRM software**, along with expertise in **SaaS project management**.

 This portfolio showcases my expertise through various projects that demonstrate my ability to drive operational efficiency, enhance collaboration, and implement strategic solutions.